from $14 USD - Sold Out

-The highest elevation tea growing regions are where the epitome of this type of tea is produced.The ideal climate conditions offered by this elevation range combined with the methods of tea cultivation that have been developed are considered to be the main factors that have gained this category of tea its fame.
+The highest elevation tea growing regions are considered the epitome of where this type of tea is produced.The ideal climate conditions offered by this elevation range combined with the methods of tea cultivation that have been developed are considered to be the main factors that have gained this category of tea its fame.

-The place names of Li Shan and Da Yu Ling are unsurpassed for prime Taiwan High Mountain Oolong, and we feel privileged to be able to share this tea, which has become recognised as some of the best in the world.Harvest: Hand picked in small batches.
+The place name Da Yu Ling is unsurpassed for premium Taiwan High Mountain Oolong, and we feel privileged to be able to share this tea, which has become recognized as some of the best in the world.Harvest: Hand picked in small batches.
 Spring 2017.

 The buyer can refer to previous batches of tea that he has procured and fine tune the processing methods based on previous results.
 This is crucial when it comes to procuring the finest High Mountain Oolong Tea in the world.
-Virgin tea farms at the highest range of elevation that are cultivated by farmers who are sought after by other artisans with perhaps more experience in tea cultivation brings the quality of production to a premium.
+Isolated tea farms at the highest range of elevation that are cultivated by farmers who are sought after by other artisans with perhaps more experience in tea cultivation brings the quality of production to a premium.
 This is the cutting edge of the High Mountain Oolong Tea industry and the circumstance in which this tea was procured.